tegarimansyah/fastapi-usecase/README.md

 > **Note 2:** I also try to use [HTMX](https://htmx.org/) with [hx-boost](https://htmx.org/attributes/hx-boost/).
 So if I click a navigation link, it will not reload the whole page but only replace the element that changed.
 Just like modern JS framework

+2. Hot reload the HTML in browser

+TBA.
+Great candidate: https://github.com/florimondmanca/arel.
+The example of usage https://gist.github.com/vrslev/6d0602bfa939a01844f645c608afb85a

+Using `uvicorn main:app --reload --reload-include *.html` will reload the uvicorn but not the browser

 ---

 Have any other ideas for use case?
 [Request in the issues section](https://github.com/tegarimansyah/fastapi-usecase/issues/new).